microsoft/azure-pipelines-extensions/README.md

 * **Optimizely**.
 This extension has been deprecated and is no longer maintained or supported.
 * **Google Analytics**.
 This extension has been deprecated and is no longer maintained or supported.
 * **Datasources**.
 This extension has been deprecated and is no longer maintained or supported.
+* **TwitterSentimentAnalysis**.
+This extension has been deprecated and is no longer maintained or supported.